-Many women who opted to remove their IUDs to avoid complications experienced many of the symptoms they wanted avoid.
-These symptoms also occur with women who had the device removed after the prescribed duration of five to ten years, depending on the type of IUD.
+Many women who opted to remove their IUDs to avoid complications experienced many of the same symptoms they wanted to avoid.
+These symptoms also occur in women who had the device removed after the prescribed duration of five to ten years, depending on the type of IUD.
 These detrimental effects, known as the IUD crash, can occur for weeks or even months after the device's removal.
 For many women, the symptoms were severe enough to damage their lives.